syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/How-To.md

 The `RangeChanged` event is triggered when either RangeStart or RangeEnd values are changed.
 The argument contains the following information.

-`RangeStart` – Gets or sets the range star tvalue of range slider.
+`RangeStart` – Gets or sets the range start value of range slider.
 `RangeEnd` – Gets or sets the range end value of range slider.

 {% highlight c# %}